 We hear a lot about drug epidemics in the news, but taking a look at the facts reveals a number of surprising revelations.
+Pharmaceutical and prescription drug addiction is on the rise.

 Arguably in recent times, there has been a focus on the abuse of crystalline methamphetamine, better known as ice.
 According to a survey by the Australian Institute of Health and Welfare (AIHW) overall use of methamphetamines (which also includes speed, base and prescription amphetamines) has actually dropped from its 1998 peak.